damurashov/Turing-Machine/README.md

 Contains the list of commands in the following format:
 **1 a 2 b r**.

-When the machine is in state '1' and there is 'a' as the current read symbol, switch the machine to the state 2 and type 'b' instead of 'a'.
+When the machine is in state '1' and there is 'a' as a current read symbol, switch the machine to the state 2 and type 'b' instead of 'a'.
 Shift the pointer of the tape  right.

 * r - shift right;
 * l - shift left;